 Rayless sunflower

-Pictured above: Rayless sunflower (Helianthus radula) by Eleanor Dietrich.
+Pictured above: Rayless sunflower (Helianthus radula) blooming in Tosohatchee Wildlife Management Area by Mary Keim.
 Click on terms for botanical definitions.
 View post as a PDF.

 The genus name Helianthus is from the Greek helios, or “sun,” and anthos, or “flower.”
 The species epithet radula is from the Latin radula, meaning “scraper,” referring to the roughness of the leaf surfaces.

-Family: Asteraceae (Composite or daisy family)
+Family: Asteraceae (Aster, composite or daisy family)

 Native range: Panhandle, most of Central and North Florida, and Collier County

-To see where natural populations of rayless sunflower have been vouchered, visit florida.plantatlas.usf.edu.
+To see where natural populations of Rayless sunflower have been vouchered, visit florida.plantatlas.usf.edu.

 Lifespan: Perennial

-Exposure: Full sun
+Exposure: Full sun to partial shade

 Growth habit: 1–2′ tall